zzox531/SDA_boolean_networks/README.md

 }
 ```

+Even though such a file is quite big in terms of a single BN, saving the necessary data allows us to be able to refer to such data in $O(1)$ time, which greatly improves the efficiency of trajectory generation & BN inference.

 ## __Subtask 2.__

 Second subtask was to simulate trajectories of the generated networks in both synchronous and asynchronous modes to create datasets.
 This functionality is provided by the ```trajectory_generator.py``` python script.
 Its' example usage is: